TVA in Virginia

 Other TVA Operations

-Virginia households had 75,627 kilowatt-hours of electric energy efficiency savings from the completion of 24 In-Home Energy Evaluations by TVA-certified evaluators and 53 do-it-yourself home energy evaluations taken online or by paper survey.
+Virginia households had 29,489 kilowatt-hours of electric energy efficiency savings from the completion of nine eScore measures and 33 self-audits taken online or by paper survey.

 Tax Equivalent Payments

 TVA works with local power companies, directly served customers, and regional, state and community organizations to create economic development opportunities in the TVA region.
-Economic development focuses on attracting and retaining jobs, capital investment, and serving and supporting communities to prepare for economic growth.
-During fiscal year 2014, 730 jobs were created and retained in Virginia and more than $18 million invested.
+Economic development focuses on attracting and retaining jobs, capital investment and serving and supporting communities to prepare for economic growth.

-In fiscal year 2014, TVA purchased $5.9 million in nonfuel materials and services from Virginia vendors.
+In fiscal year 2015, TVA purchased 2.5 million in fossil fuels and $15.6 million in nonfuel materials and services from Virginia vendors.